insthync/awesome-unity3d/README.md

 * [MinimalCompute](https://github.com/cinight/MinimalCompute) - Minimal test scenes contains compute shaders, compute buffers etc Playing with the transport between CPU <-> GPU
 * [UniToon](https://github.com/yoship1639/UniToon) - Physically-based Toon Shader for game applications.
 Compliant with Unity standard rendering functions.
 It is not targeted to be multifunctional in order to keep performance, but to be universally usable.
 * [unity-soft-walks](https://github.com/edualvarado/unity-soft-walks) - Soft Walks: Real-Time, Two-Ways Interaction between a Character and Loose Grounds - 2021 - Eurographics (Short-Paper)
+* [unity-universal-shadergraph-extensions](https://github.com/Zallist/unity-universal-shadergraph-extensions) - This plugin simply adds a Simple Lit material (SubTarget) to the Universal target for Shader Graph for URP

 ### Embedding
 * [react-native-unity-view](https://github.com/f111fei/react-native-unity-view) - Show an unity view in react native